developer-journey/stewart-platform/tutorial/README.md

 ![Arm needs to be flipped](initialized-needs-flip.png?s=align:right) **Note** the servo arm may not be able to be exactly horizontal.

+The servo arms have 25 teeth in them to grip the servo.
+This allows them to be offset by one half of a tooth to provide better alignment by rotating the servo arm 180 degrees.

 To remedy, unscrew the control rod from the servo arm, rotate the servo arm 180 degrees, and see if it can mount closer to horizontally.
 Pick whichever is closest to horizontal.
 Re-attach control rod.